 Children with classic galactosemia get very sick – unless lactose is removed from the diet.
-Most die during infancy if the galactosemia is not identified and treated.
-Common symptoms of classic galactosemia include jaundice, feeding difficulties, vomiting, poor weight gain, irritability, lethargy, seizures, cataracts, and mental retardation.
+Most die during infancy if it is not identified and treated.
+Common symptoms include jaundice, feeding difficulties, vomiting, poor weight gain, irritability, lethargy, seizures, cataracts, and mental retardation.
 The liver and spleen are usually enlarged.

 Serious E. coli infections are more common in newborns with galactosemia.
 In fact, the infection may be diagnosed before the galactosemia.